Informal Pre-complaint Counseling Process

 Advice:

-EEO Counselor Report:
+➤ EEO Counselor Report:

 Within 15 days of your filing a formal complaint, the EEO Counselor must submit a Counselor Report to the Agency's EEO office and to you, summarizing your allegations and Agency's responses and the actions taken, if any.
+This is required by 29 CFR § 1614.105(c).

-If you don't file a formal complaint, there won't be any counselor report filed, as there won't be any records of your complaint; because the pre-complaint process is 'informal' or is 'pre-complaint'.
-As such, it is unofficial.
-That is, your complaint does not exist on record.
-So, don't submit any evidence to your EEO counselor or during the pre-complaint counseling period.
-You may never see the docs again later on, unless you file a formal complaint and unless you forward your docs once again to the EEO investigator (at the risk or cost of duplicating the records).
-Many times, to one's amazement, the docs are not forwarded to EEO investigator from the EEO counselor.
+If you don't file a formal complaint, a counselor report will not be filed, as there will not be a record of you filing an “informal” EEO complaint.
+So it is not advisable to submit documents as evidence to your EEO counselor or during the pre-complaint counseling period.
+You may never see the docs again later on, unless you file a formal complaint and unless the EEO counselor or you forward those docs the EEO investigator later.

 Advice:

-Don't submit any supporting records to the Counselor, since they won't be forwarded to the EEO investigator and since Counselors do not investigate and should not decide on the merits of the case.
-Even the EEO investigators do not have the authority to determine the merits of the case.
-Their role is to gather information and records to submit and compile the Report of Investigation (ROI) or the Investigation File (IF).
+The EEO investigator, too, does not have the authority to determine merits of your case either.
+His or her role is to gather information and records to submit and to compile a Report of Investigation (ROI) or an Investigation File (IF).

 Disclaimer: All information contained in this page is subject to change.
 EEO 21, LLC, is not responsible for any errors or misrepresentation.